ajrosen/icalPal/README.md

 * ```--sep``` to separate by any property, not just calendar (```--sc```) or date (```--sd```)
 * ```--color``` uses a wider color palette.
 Calendar colors are what you have chosen in the Calendar app.
 Not supported in all terminals, but looks great in [iTerm2](https://iterm2.com/).

 Because icalPal is written in Ruby, and not a native Mac application, you can run it just about anywhere.
-It's been tested with version of Ruby (2.6.10) included with macOS, and does not require any external dependencies.
+It's been tested with the version of Ruby (2.6.10) included with macOS, and does not require any external dependencies.

 ## Usage